-Investment Office Staff (continued) Responsible Program Party Report Content Frequency Staff shall report CalPERS asset allocations relative to policy targets and ranges, as well as investment risks and performance.
-Quantitative Risk Metrics - Staff will report No less than annually No less than appropriate risk metrics, including volatility, for both forecasted total and forecasted active risk.
-These measures will include metrics required to monitor compliance with Board-approved investment policies.
+Ref # Program Responsible Party Report Content Frequency 6.
+Asset Allocation Trust Level Portfolio Management Staff shall notify the Committee of any allocation adjustment exceeding 50% of the approved policy range that is expected to increase the investment risk profile of the Total Fund.
+At the next Committee meeting or sooner if deemed necessary.
+7. Asset Allocation Trust Level Portfolio Management [Relocated from page 8] The active asset allocation return will be measured and included in the Total Fund return and reported to the Committee.
+No less than annually 7.8.
+Benchmarks Trust Level Portfolio Management Staff shall report any Total Fund Policy Benchmark changes.
+As needed.
+8. 9.
+Risk Management Investment Risk and Performance Staff shall report CalPERS asset allocations relative to policy targets and ranges, as well as investment risks and performance.
+No less than annually 9.
+10. Risk Management Investment Risk and Performance Quantitative Risk Metrics - Staff will report appropriate risk metrics, including volatility, for both forecasted total and forecasted active risk.
+These measures will include metrics required to monitor compliance withadherence to Board-approved investment policies.
 Measures will be reported for each asset class and the total fund.
-In addition, staff will provide commentary and analysis as appropriate on the interpretation and relative reliability of the provided annually 1 metrics.
-10. Leverage - Staff shall report portfolio leverage metrics for the Total Fund and asset classes, including the breakdown between recourse and non-recourse liabilities.
+In addition, staff will provide commentary and analysis as appropriate on the interpretation and relative reliability of the provided metrics.
+No less than annually 10.11.
+Risk Management Investment Risk and Performance Leverage - Staff shall report portfolio leverage metrics for the Total Fund and asset classes, including the breakdown between recourse and non-recourse liabilities.
 The report shall include unfunded capital commitments for private asset classes.
-No less than annually Risk Management Investment Risk and Performance Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
-No less than annually Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CaIPERS investment counterparties.
-No less than annually Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
+No less than annually

+Ref # Program Responsible Party Report Content Frequency 11.12.
+Risk Management Investment Risk and Performance Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
+No less than annually 12.13.
+Risk Management Investment Risk and Performance Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
+No less than annually 13.14.
+Risk Management Investment Risk and Performance Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
 This information will be presented for both the Total Fund portfolio and policy benchmark.
-No less than annually 14.
-Stress Testing/Scenario Analysis -Staff will be responsible for the specification of stress testing/scenario analysis and provide a periodic report that estimates the potential loss of market value to the Total Fund portfolio if certain economic events or historical scenarios were to occur.
-No less than annually Liquidity Risk - Staff will report appropriate liquidity risk metrics, including estimates for normal and market stress conditions.
-Measures will be reported for each asset class and the total fund.
+No less than annually 14.15.
+Risk Management Investment Risk and Performance Stress Testing/Scenario Analysis - Staff will be responsible for the specification of stress testing/scenario analysis and provide a periodic report that estimates the potential loss of market value to the Total Fund portfolio if certain economic events or historical scenarios were to occur.
+No less than annually 15.16.
+Risk Management Investment Risk and Performance Liquidity Risk - Staff will report No less than annually 16.17.
+Divestment Investment Compliance Controls and Operational Risk Staff shall report to the Committee on (a) compliance implementation activities undertaken pursuant to statutory divestment mandates from the state legislature, as applicable, and (b) any corresponding divestment decisions that may be required.
 No less than annually